blu3mania/npp-papyrus/Configuration.md

 # Configuration
-Most of the plugin's behavior can be modified in *Settings* dialog.
+Most of this plugin's behavior can be modified in this plugin's *Settings* dialog.
 However, if it's needed to change the settings file *Papyrus.ini* directly, it can be found in *"plugins\config"* directory under Notepad++'s data folder, which by default is *"%APPDATA%\Notepad++"*.
+Also, this plugin's menu shortcuts can be remapped from Notepad++'s *Shortcut Mapper* dialog under Settings menu.

-The following are settings that can be changed in Settings dialog.
+The following are settings that can be changed in this plugin's *Settings* dialog.

 ## Lexer tab